CanFleet Delivery's Redesign

 Auditing & Updating Existing Designs

-To bring our ideas to life, we started by auditing the original CanTech product to assess what could be kept, modified, or removed.
-This audit made it easier to move into hi-fi design, using existing components to accelerate our process.
+To bring our ideas to life, we began by auditing the original CanTech platform to assess what could be kept, modified, or removed.
+This audit informed the high-fidelity designs and allowed us to leverage existing UI elements to accelerate the redesign process.

 Incorporating New Features

-We also introduced new functionality, such as the Customer Delivery Tracker, a mobile feature that lets customers monitor their deliveries in real time via SMS and text messaging.
+Based on the updated workflows, we also added new functionalities, including the Customer Delivery Tracker, a mobile feature that lets customers monitor their deliveries in real time via SMS and notifications, improving transparency and reducing support inquiries.

 Iterating with Feedback